-June 2017 has been a landmark month in the Knott family household.
-It marks the opending of my own clinic and realising the dream of working from home and building a practice.
+June 2017 was a landmark month in the Knott family household.
+It marked the opening of my own clinic and realising the dream of building my own practice.

 Being an osteopath

-After 9 years as a practicing Osteopath, I’m so excited to report that the timing, and capital required all came together to realise my dream.
+After 9 years as a practicing Osteopath, I’m so excited to report that the timing came together to realise my dream.

 Now the hard work really starts as I am building up my practice via word of mouth, referrals and local marketing and advertising.
-I love working and hope that the calming energy of the log cabin treatment room will attract many people to see what osteopathy is all about and improve the quality of their lives.
+I love working and hope that the calming energy of our log cabin room will attract many people to see what osteopathy is about and improve the quality of their lives.

-I look forward to welcoming you to Oak Tree Osteopathy!
+I look forward to welcoming you to Oak Tree Osteopathy in Marlow!